By Ann Laemmlen Lewis

 In 1880 the Lehi Irrigation Company was formed.
 During this time most farmers had a patch of sorghum used for molasses.
 The single most important event in the economy of Lehi was the construction of the Utah Sugar Company’s first factory.
 Sweeteners were critical to the bland diets of the Utah pioneers.
 Mormon leaders learned that sugar could be obtained in large quantities from sugar beets, and so the Church helped to organize this first factory.

 Jacob Bushman farmed sugar beets as long as he lived in Lehi.
-A photograph of him working in his sugar beet field taken in his later years hangs now in the Lehi Museum.
+A photograph of his brother, Martin Benjamin Bushman working in his sugar beet field taken in his later years hangs now in the Lehi Museum.
 The factory provided jobs for hundreds of men and the economy and commerce in Lehi multiplied.
 In 1860, Lehi had a population of 831.
 By 1880, the population had grown to 1,538.